granawkins/simoc2/docs/overview.rst

 Several optional parameters are also available which define how the flow changes over time or responds to environment.
-These are all defined inside the inner-most dict, parellel to value and connections.
-The full list of parameters is shown below:
+These are all defined inside the inner-most dict, parellel to value and connections:

 * **value** can be an integer or float.
 In some cases, flows are defined with a value of 0, e.g. to add a connection to be used by the agent class.
 * **connections** is a list of agent_id's.
+When the flow is executed in the step function, it will try to transfer the specified amount of currency to or from the first connection; if that agent does not have enough currency, it will try for the remainder from the next connection, and so on.
 * **criteria** are conditions that must be met for the flow to occur.
 These are defined as a dict of {path: criterion} pairs, where ``path`` is a string representing the path to the variable, and criterion is a dict including (at